kaitodsc/Loudcord/README.md

 # How to use it and be really loud ?

 Simple, when you launched it, click " Discord " and " set token " , then click " CONNECT ", when you did that, join a voice chat, put the volume like you want, its basicly the " gain bar " of Ripcord but with volume.
 When you are in a VC, click " View " and " More settings " at the top left of the volume bar, and set the bitrate to 500 000 not more otherwise it will crash.
+YOU NEED TO SWITCH, from your mic, to another thing, to your mic, because for some reason it cut a little.

 # How loud is it ?